navmo/osm2nlm/README.md

     postalarea     text        not null
     logicalroad1   int         null
     logicalroad2   int         null

 #### Logical Road Junction (logicalroadjunction.txt.bz2)
+This is used to lookup all junctions that are part of a particular logical road.
+This is used when routing to or from a road; we actually search for a route to any of the junctions in the list.

     Field          Data type   Nullable
     -------------- ----------- --------